Share on

 Like newly promoted managers.

 This is a critical junction in our careers.
 It’s the point at which we accept responsibility for the output of others and not just our own.
-New managers will, at some point, be required to hold conversations about performance, provide feedback, make salary, promotion and hiring decisions, while also motivating, inspiring and developing people to reach their full potential.
+New managers will, at some point, be required to hold conversations about performance, provide feedback, and make salary, promotion and hiring decisions, while also motivating, inspiring and developing people to reach their full potential.

-And here’s the rub: even though leaders need to learn all of this stuff, they don’t need to learn all of it on day one their leadership journey.
+And here’s the rub: even though leaders need to learn all of this stuff, they don’t need to learn all of it on day one of their leadership journey.

 So, how and when will you be teaching new leaders to get maximum impact?